 - Test the first stage of curing using your fingernail or a screwdriver.
 When no impression is left on the surface, the planter is ready for the second stage of curing.

 - Remove the plastic when the first curing stage is done, and then gently lift the plastic sheet under the container and mold to release the edge of the hypertufa from the work surface.

 - Smooth the sides of the planter with a wire brush, and then let it sit in a shady spot for another three weeks of curing.

 - After three weeks, you can put the finishing touches on your planters.
 Hypertufa is naturally porous and will drain water through the material, but if you want it to drain more quickly, drill drainage holes in the bottom of the planter.

 - Rinse the planter a few times with water to remove any buildup of lime contained in the portland cement.

 Now it’s time to plant your container.
-Hypertufa are typically used for alpine plants and succulents.
-See soil recipes here.
+Hypertufa containers are typically used for alpine plants and succulents.
+Find soil recipes here.